magkai/CONQUER/README.md

 Data
 ------
-The benchmark and all required intermediate data can be downloaded from here (unzip and put it in the root folder of the cloned github repo): https://conquer.mpi-inf.mpg.de/static/data.zip
+The benchmark, all required intermediate data and our main results can be downloaded from here (unzip and put it in the root folder of the cloned github repo, around 11 GB required): https://conquer.mpi-inf.mpg.de/static/data.zip